 Psy is now a millionaire.
 As Jim Treacher wrote at the Daily Caller: "So far he's made over $8 million from the song, about $3 million of it from the people he once wanted to kill."
 Brad Schaeffer at Big Hollywood noted his own father fought for South Korea's independence in the Korean War: "Had it not been for 'f——-g Yankees' like my Dad, this now-wealthy South Korean wouldn't be 'Oppan Gangnam Style' so much as 'Starving Pyongyang Style.'"
 (Gangnam is a posh district in the South Korean capital of Seoul.)

 Despite the controversy, neither the Obama White House nor the TNT brass felt it was necessary to send Psy packing before the Dec.
+9 taping.
+On Saturday, ABC reporter Muhammad Lila merely repeated, "the White House says the concert will go on and that President Obama will attend, saying that they have no control over who performs at that concert."

 What moral cowardice.
 On Monday morning, another pliant publicist, NBC correspondent Peter Alexander, calmly relayed that the White House did take control on the Psy front — on its own "We The People" website, where the people may post petitions to the president for their fellow citizens to sign.
 A petition asking Obama to dump Psy from the Christmas concert was itself dumped.
 Alexander explained: "But that petition was removed because the rules say the petitions only apply to federal actions.
 And, of course, the President had no say over who the private charity chose to invite."